SplikStick/SplikStick.github.io/README.md

-## Welcome to My Website... or the what's behind it. :P
+## Welcome to My Website... or what's behind it. :P

 Here is the link to my website: https://splikstick.github.io/